 The most common form or property covenant is one that a developer will impose on their lots to benefit the entire development.
 Also called a land covenant, these can extend or include a contractual constraint on how many buildings can be built on a lot as well as the structural/external materials allowed for the building.

 The benefit of a property covenant is to ensure the quality of all builds within a development/area.
 This often results in houses within a development adhering to a certain ‘look’ but also to a certain level of quality, ensuring the economic health of the entire development.

 Note: covenants are a private treaty.
 Councils do not create or monitor them.

 Till the end of time.
-Like the milk of your dreams, many restrictive property covenants do not have an expiry date.
-Unless the contract explicitly states one.
+Many restrictive property covenants do not have an expiry date, unless the contract explicitly states one.
 You may read in a contract of sale that the covenant ‘runs with the land’, meaning that any new owner of burdened land under a restrictive property covenant will inherit the same restrictions upon signing the contract.

 Do I need to care?

 Short answer: yes.
 Covenants can restrict the colour of paint you use on the exterior of your house, where you place your air conditioning units and bins or any other exterior concern that may influence how your house ‘fits in’ with the houses surrounding it.
 Yes, it sounds all a bit 1984ish.
 But remember that the restrictions you may have on your property are the same for those surrounding you.
 This means you can be sure that houses will have quality materials in their own build and won’t jeopardise your own property’s value.